David-Honisch/Microsoft-Windows/readme.md

 It´s a native Webapplication based on NodeJS/Electron Javascript and SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...

-I´ve build an windows artifact and windows installer only in 64 Bit.
+I´d build an windows artifact and windows installer only in 64 Bit.
 32 Bit is not supported.

 There are different "Plugins" with a different technology stack.